visit-dav/visit/src/doc/tutorials/Scripting.rst

 1) Go to *Controls->Command*.

-This will launch the Commands window.
+This will bring up the Commands window.
 The Command window provides a text editor with Python syntax highlighting and an *Execute* button that tells VisIt_ to execute the script.
 Finally, the Command window lets you record your *GUI* actions into Python code that you can use in your scripts.